apache/mynewt-site/docs/os/tutorials/air_quality_sensor.md

 We're using one for our shell/console.
 It also has a second UART set up as a 'bit-bang' UART but since the SenseAir only needs to communicate at 9600 baud, this bit-banged uart is plenty fast enough.

-You'll have to make a small change to the `syscfg.yml` file in your project's target directory to chang the pin definitions for this second UART.
+You'll have to make a small change to the `syscfg.yml` file in your project's target directory to change  the pin definitions for this second UART.
 Those changes are as follows:

 ```no-highlight